There are as many business models in the B2C classification as there are novel and diverse ways of delivering products to the customer.

 The Utility model

-The Slide Show below describes each of these models.
+The following series of images below describes each of these models.

 In the next lesson, we expand the Brokerage model and identify its more common variants.